Deland-Labs/hibit-sdk/CONTRIBUTING.md

 ## License

-By contributing to the HiBit SDK, you agree that your contributions will be licensed under the GNU General Public License v3.0.
+By contributing to the Hibit SDK, you agree that your contributions will be licensed under the GNU General Public License v3.0.

 Thank you for your contributions!